 For some folks, a pen and paper method of tracking spending and keeping a budget will work best.
 Others may find this unrealistic, given how much of our lives have been moved to the computer.
 You might consider the ways that technology can aid you in creating and sticking to a budget.

-If you are looking for an easy way to track your spending, you can check out a SoFi Money® cash management account.
+If you are looking for an easy way to track your spending, you can check out a checking and savings account with SoFi.
 You can easily see your weekly spending in your dashboard within the app.
-With a SoFi Money account you can save, spend, and earn all in one product.
+With a SoFi Checking and Savings account, you can save, spend, and earn all in one product.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.